DaniloErazo/encryptor/README.md

 ## Conclusions

 The `EncryptorService` provides a secure and reliable way to encrypt and decrypt files using password-based encryption with AES-CBC.
 The implementation ensures data integrity through SHA-256 hashing and robust exception handling.
 Future improvements could include adding support for different encryption algorithms and enhancing performance for large file encryption and decryption.

----

-For any issues or contributions, please refer to the repository's issue tracker and contribution guidelines.